 Mother charged with neglect after 42-pound teen son dies

-MILWAUKEE (AP) — A Milwaukee mother is facing neglect charges after the medical examiner determined her 42-pound teenage son died of severe malnutrition.
+MILWAUKEE (AP) — A Milwaukee mother is facing child neglect charges following the death of her 42-pound teenage son.

 A criminal complaint says Iraida Pizarro-Osorio brought her 16-year-old son to a medical clinic in Milwaukee last week after he became unresponsive.
 The teen died at the clinic.
 The complaint says he weighed just 42 pounds.

-Pizarro-Osorio told investigators her son had a genetic disorder, was epileptic and had autism and that his condition impacted his ability to gain weight.
-She's being held on a $35,000 bond and is due back in court Sept.
-18.
+Pizarro-Osorio told police he had a genetic disorder, was epileptic and autistic and that the condition impacted his ability to gain weight.
+She said he also had the mental capacity of a small child and never weighed more than 75 to 80 pounds.

-Note: This story has been corrected to the cause of death not yet disclosed by medical examiner.
+Milwaukee police have ordered the medical examiner's office not to disclose the child's cause of death.
+Pizarro-Osorio's public defender declined to comment on the case.